rhinobase/raftyui/README.md

 Connect with a vibrant community of developers, and designers on Discord at [discord.gg/rhinobase](https://discord.gg/YtzxUfCk8c).
 Share your experiences, exchange insights, and shape the evolution of @rafty/ui.

-Follow us on twitter for the latest news [@rhinobaseio](https://twitter.com/rhinobaseio)
+Follow us on Twitter for the latest news [@rhinobaseio](https://twitter.com/rhinobaseio)